 What’s the difference between a therapy dog and a service dog?
 Teams who successfully complete our program are considered Service Dogs.
 Unlike a Service Dog, entities are not required to allow therapy, comfort or emotional support dogs on public transportation, in restaurants, businesses, lodging where dogs are not permitted, however an emotional support dog can live you with in a ‘no dogs allowed’ housing situation.
 See more information at the ADA website.

 What if I want a comfort or emotional support dog?
 There is no special training for Emotional Support dogs.
 We only train to PTSD Service Dog qualification.

 Is the program only available to veterans?
 Yes, active duty and separated members of the military.

 How do I know if I qualify for the program?
 We start with a consultation to determine if our program is right for you.
 Contact us for more information.

-If I need to re-home my dog will you evaluate him and get him adopted?
-We only evaluate dogs from local rescues and shelters.
+If I want to donate my dog will you evaluate him and get him adopted?
+We only accept and evaluate dogs from local rescues and shelters.

 If I start the program does it mean I will definitely end up as a Service Dog?
 Actually, there are no guarantees that a dog will successfully complete the program, but throughout the training process we address any issues that arise.